Zbigniew Libera: LEGO Concentration Camp

 Libera is best known for his artwork LEGO Concentration Camp, created in 1996.
-LEGO Concentration Camp, part of a series called "Corrective Appliances", is considered Libera’s most controversial work due to its subject matter, depicting models of concentration camps used by Nazi Germany during the Holocaust, the systemic execution and attempted extermination of Jews and other "undesirables" by Nazi Germany during World War II.
+The artwork, which was part of a series called "Corrective Appliances", is considered Libera's most controversial work due to its subject matter, as it depicted Nazi concentration camps, which were used by Nazi Germany to systemically exterminate Jews and other "undesirables" during the Holocaust.

 The models, made of Lego bricks and featuring mostly unmodified Lego minifigures (featuring skeleton prisoners, Schutzstaffel-esque guards, and loose body parts), depict representations of barracks, watchtowers, and barbed wire fences seen in concentration camps.
 LEGO Concentration Camp includes boxes for the sets that were designed to closely resemble actual packaging used for Lego sets, with the box designs including text labels reading "This work of Zbigniew Libera has been sponsored by LEGO", prominently featuring the Lego logo.
 After building each model, Libera photographed the sets and the minifigures (including scenes such as mass graves and guards beating skeletonized prisoners, evoking imagery of the Holocaust), cut each photograph up into puzzle pieces, and put them into the boxes.

 The Lego Group provided Libera with the bricks and minifigures after he requested a donation from their community outreach programs in Poland.
 According to The Lego Group, the only information they had received from Libera about his artistic intentions was that he would build either a house or a hospital using their bricks.
-Libera viewed the donation as direct sponsorship and support for his work, and thus placed labeling on the packaging claiming The Lego Group had sponsored the work, despite The Lego Group not knowing what the bricks were actually going to be used for.
+Libera viewed the donation as direct sponsorship and support for his work, and thus placed labeling on the packaging claiming The Lego Group had sponsored the work, despite The Lego Group not knowing what the bricks were going to be used for.

-The models, photographs, packaging, and the puzzle pieces have since been purchased for thousands of dollars and displayed by museums and art galleries all over the world.
-Libera’s work also inspired the Jewish Museum in New York City to host their "Mirroring Evil: Nazi Imagery / Recent Art" exhibition in 2002.
+The models, photographs, packaging, and puzzle pieces have since been purchased for thousands of dollars and displayed by museums and art galleries worldwide.
+Libera's work also inspired the Jewish Museum in New York City to host their "Mirroring Evil: Nazi Imagery / Recent Art" exhibition in 2002.
 LEGO Concentration Camp is currently owned and displayed by the Museum of Modern Art in Warsaw.